 Shabbat worship services provide us with the opportunity to welcome Shabbat with moments of peace and joy.
-Each week we greet one another, connect with old friends and welcome newcomers.
-Through meditative and participatory singing we welcome Shabbat with the music inspired by the Psalms of Kabbalat Shabbat that express beauty in the world.
-The Rabbi and Cantorial Soloists help to create an informal and intimate feeling.
-Meaningful insights, poems and inspirations from our diverse tradition lift us up in prayer and thoughtful divrei Torah, sermons or stories help connect our sacred tradition to our lives in the modern world.
+Each week both connect with old friends and welcome newcomers.
+Through meditative and participatory singing, we welcome Shabbat with the music inspired by the Psalms of Kabbalat Shabbat that express beauty in the world.
+The Rabbi and Cantorial Soloists help create a welcoming feeling for all.
+Meaningful insights, poems, and inspirations from our diverse tradition lift us up in prayer.
+Thoughtful divrei Torah, sermons, or stories help connect our sacred tradition to our lives in the modern world.
 Occasionally, we use Visual T’filah to enhance our prayer experience through the use of visual kavanot that bring direction to our prayers.

 Beth Tikvah is affiliated with the Union for Reform Judaism (URJ) and uses the prayer book, Mishkan T’filah, which contains instructions and commentary to meet the needs of all congregants.
 Services are led in a combination of Hebrew and English.

-Our prayer services are held in our beautiful sanctuary every Friday evening at Beth Tikvah.
-Times vary depending on special services, such as, Shabbat Alive or Tikvah Tots.
-Following services a sweet Oneg Shabbat, sponsored by members, offers an opportunity to enjoy light refreshment and socialize with other congregants.
+Our prayer services take place in our beautiful sanctuary every Friday evening.
+Times vary depending on special services.
+Following services, a member-sponsored Oneg Shabbat offers an opportunity for light refreshment and socializing with other congregants.

-In addition, congregational Shabbat dinners are held throughout the year as a way to allow individuals and families the opportunity to share in the celebration of Shabbat with the Beth Tikvah community.
+In addition, congregational Shabbat dinners occur throughout the year as a way of allowing individuals and families the opportunity to share in the celebration of Shabbat with the Beth Tikvah community.

 Beth Tikvah’s congregational adult choir, the Shironim, provides musical leadership in this monthly service.
 The choir presents music for congregational participation as well as contemplative reflection from both traditional and contemporary Jewish music sources.
 The Shironim Shabbat services seek to inspire and elevate prayer through the power of vocal music.